-The CRC for Low Carbon Living's research leverages world class expertise from five universities and CSIRO as well as the wealth of knowledge provided by all its participants.
-The research builds on multidisciplinary expertise, existing technology development, social research and national benchmark software tools.
+The CRC for Low Carbon Living's research leveraged world class expertise from six universities and CSIRO as well as the wealth of knowledge provided by all its participants.
+The research built on multidisciplinary expertise, existing technology development, social research and national benchmark software tools.

-The CRCLCL will build upon its expertise in sustainable urban design, solar energy, energy efficiency, decision support software and community engagement for the built environment.
-The UN Environment Program has recognised the world leading capability of the CRCLCL team and the value of its research, and aims to transfer the results internationally.
+The CRCLCL built expertise in sustainable urban design, solar energy, energy efficiency, decision support software and community engagement for the built environment.
+The UN Environment Program recognised the world leading capability of the CRCLCL team and the value of its research, and transfered the results internationally.

-The CRCLCL has three research programs, reflecting the three pivotal "bridges" that must be crossed in order to deliver a low carbon built environment.
+The CRCLCL had three research programs, reflecting the three pivotal "bridges" to be crossed in order to deliver a low carbon built environment.

-A Program may consist of one or more of the CRCLCL's eight Impact Pathways, representing specific areas in which the CRCLCL expects to transform the low carbon built environment.
+Each program consisted of one or more of the CRCLCL's eight Impact Pathways, representing specific areas in which the CRCLCL aimed to transform the low carbon built environment.